 Philadelphia, PA 19130

 Once the world’s largest and most expensive prison, Eastern State Penitentiary is also considered one of the world’s most haunted places.
-Located just minutes from the famed Philadelphia Museum of Art, the enormous fortress-like structure operated as a prison between 1829 and 1971 and originally held all of its prisoners in solitary confinement.
+Located just minutes from the famed Philadelphia Museum of Art, the enormous fortress-like structure operated as a prison between 1829 and 1971.
 Since the 1940s, there are been several reports of paranormal activity, perhaps from the ghosts of its famous prisoners like Al “Scarface” Capone and “Slick Willie” Sutton.
-In more recent years, the historic prison has been the focus of reality television programs like the “Scariest Places on Earth” and “Ghost Adventures” and has appeared in feature films like Terry Gilliam’s “12 Monkeys” and Steve Buscemi’s “Animal Factory”.
-Today, Eastern State Penitentiary is open to public tours and also currently hosts “Terror Behind the Walls”, a described as “one of America’s scariest Halloween attractions” by the Travel Channel.
+In more recent years, the historic prison has been the focus of reality television programs like the “Scariest Places on Earth” and “Ghost Adventures”.
+The Penitentiary has also appeared in films like Terry Gilliam’s “12 Monkeys” and Steve Buscemi’s “Animal Factory”.

 St. Louis Cemetery No. 1